Moncloa-Aravaca: Education and Research

 Beyond the university, Moncloa-Aravaca also has a comprehensive network of public and private primary and secondary schools, as well as municipal schools for adult education and environmental information centers [7].
+The Colegio Japonés de Madrid, the Japanese international school in Madrid, is located in the El Plantío area.

 Economy and Services

 Moncloa-Aravaca's economy is largely driven by its educational institutions, governmental presence, and the service sector catering to its residents and visitors.
 The presence of the universities supports a significant academic community and related businesses.
 The district also has numerous sports centers, cultural venues, and a diverse range of shops and restaurants.
 Areas like Aravaca and El Plantío are primarily residential, with local commercial activities supporting the communities [5].
 The district boasts several cultural centers, including Centro Cultural Agustín Díaz, Centro Cultural El Plantío, Centro Cultural Juan Genovés, and Centro Cultural Julio Cortázar, which offer a variety of cultural activities [8].

 Transport

 The district is well-connected to the rest of Madrid and beyond through a comprehensive public transport network: